KOTOR-Community-Portal/mod-builds/content/k2/validated/spoiler-free_mobile.md

 **Author:** WildKarrde

-**Description:** TSLRCM edits the scene with Mira escaping the tunnels beneath the Jekk'Jekk'Tarr, restoring one scene but, in the process, removing another.
+**Description:** Although this mod does contain some spoilers, I think it's safe enough for you to read the description up to the "LIST OF MINOR FIXES/ENHANCEMENTS" section, and have left it uncensored as a result.
+Long story short, there's a scene TSLRCM restores but, in the process, it removes another.
 This mod restores the vanilla sequence while also keeping the dialogue restored by TSLRCM, and even adding in a few lines unrestored by TSLRCM in the process.

 **Category & Tier:** Restored Content / 2 - Recommended